umd-mith/mith-strapi/README.md

 Make sure to **change the credentials in `.env`**

-Once the instance is setup (locally, or somehwere else), you can install and run the Node script to popoulate the data.
+Once the instance is setup (locally, or somewhere else), you can install and run the Node script to populate the data.

 With node >18: